Already stressed out just thinking about the festive season?

 Here’s some quick tips to help you cope:

 - Plan ahead.
 Do not leave everything to the last minute!
 Make sure you do start planning in the weeks leading up to Christmas – presents, provisions and what to do at New Year.
+Also plan ahead food wise, so you can still enjoy the season while following your program.

 - Remember to have some fun along the way.
 Do things you enjoy doing and include members of your family too.